 Well, yes, but only as a temporary solution.
 If you know exactly what you’re storing and use the stuff sometimes, or will have a use for it in the not-too-distant future, it’s fine for a while.
 The problems start when you leave things in storage for too long a period, or worse still, indefinitely.
 You’re connected energetically to everything you own, so this is like leaving part of yourself in limbo.
 If a whole year goes by, alarm bells should ring.
 Quite apart from the financial cost, there’s the toll it takes on your well-being.

 The bottom line is, can you truly get on with life when you have stuff in storage?
-And the answer, I’m sorry to say, is no. Some part of you will be disconnected, neglected, unconscious or just plain waiting until you and your stuff are united in one place.
+And the answer, I’m sorry to say, is no. If they are things you really need to let go of, your life will be on hold until you do so.
+And if they are things you value and want to keep, parts of you will be on hold while waiting to be reunited with them.
 This puts an interesting new slant on that well-known phrase “getting yourself together”.

 Like to read more articles like this?